 The Sacrament of Confirmation is received in the 10th grade, although accommodations have been made depending on circumstances.
 A required two-year formation program begins in the fall of Freshman year.
-Freshmen who attend Catholic school receive faith development through their religion course work at school, but must enroll in the parish's Confirmation program.
-Public school children must be enrolled in the parish religious education program and take Church History and Sacramental Life.
-This class meets on Sundays during the school year.
+Freshmen who attend Catholic school receive faith development through their religion course work at school, but must enroll in the parish's Confirmation program and fulfill retreat and service hour obligations for the parish.
+Public school children must be enrolled in the parish religious education program and take Being Christian and Living the Sacramental Life.
+This class meets on Sundays - about once a month - during the school year.
 Both Catholic and public school sophomores must be enrolled into the parishes Dynamic Catholic curriculum, and fulfill retreat and service hour obligations.
-The Dynamic Catholic classes meet on Sundays during the school year.
-Confirmation by the Bishop for 2017 will be on February 25 at 5:00 p.m.
-Both groups have retreat and service hour obligations they are to fulfill..
+The Dynamic Catholic classes meet on Sundays - about once a month - during the school year.
+Confirmation by the Bishop for 2019 will be on May 4 at 5:00 p.m.
 The Confirmation program journeys our young people into discipleship as young Christians.

 St. John Parish has the responsibility of ensuring that marriages recognized and blessed by the Catholic Church will be lived in the faith.
 There must be evidence of personal active faith to serve as a foundation of such a commitment.
 "Couples desiring to be married in the community of the church are to notify the priest or deacon... at least six months prior to the anticipated time of their wedding."
 (Diocesan Marriage Policy, effective January 1, 1984).
 Definite plans for a wedding date should not be decided until such contact has been made.
 Marriage preparation involves assessment of the couple’s communication and compatibility, assessment of their faith commitment, participation in Sponsor Couple Program, and wedding ceremony plans with the presiding priest.